-Due to California courts being hit by budget cuts, some California courts are attempting to handle the filing process more efficiently through the mandated implementation of electronic filing (or e-filing).
+Due to budget cuts, some California courts are trying to handle the filing process more efficiently by implementing (and requiring) electronic filing (or e-filing).
 As a result, California court electronic filing services are becoming mainstream when filing documents with many courts.

 Effective January 1, 2013, following amendments to Code of Civil Procedure section 1010.5 and 1010.6 which outline California courts electronic filing requirements, courts are able to accept documents for filing by electronic transmission.
 The statute defines “electronic transmission” as “the transmission of a document by electronic means to the electronic service address at or through which a party or other person has authorized electronic service.”